 Which regions of Italy do you cover for production?

-All of them, through the regional film commissions and local fixers: Rome and Lazio, Tuscany and central Italy, Sicily, Campania and the south, and Venice, Lombardy, Piedmont and the Dolomites in the north — each planned with the fund and permit process that applies there.
+We cover the main production regions through the regional film commissions and our vetted partner network, subject to availability: Rome and Lazio, Tuscany and central Italy, Sicily, Campania and the south, and Venice, Lombardy, Piedmont and the Dolomites in the north, each planned with the support and permit process that applies there.

 Can you hire local Italian crew while bringing an international HOD team?